mbcse/ephesafe/README.md

 # EpheSafe

-EpheSafe is a decentralized application (dApp) built on the RootStock blockchain that allows users to lock their assets into "safe" NFTs, securing them from unauthorized transfers.
+EpheSafe is a decentralized application (dApp) built on the RootStock blockchain that allows users to lock their assets into "safe" Ephemeral NFTs, securing them from unauthorized transfers.
 The assets can be claimed after a specified lock period or via an emergency unlock process using a multi-signature mechanism.

 ![Alt Text](./EpheSafe.jpg)